To: Cape Ann Chamber of Commerce Members and Community

 - Maestranzi Brothers is offering online purchasing of select machines and delivery within 24 hours.
 All machines are sanitized with a bleach solution.
 With this program, there’s no need to come into the store.
 Just buy online, and they take care of the rest.
 For all the details click here.

-- Manchester-by-the-Sea Police Department continues to provide delivery services for residents who are self-quarantined or deemed at-risk.
+- Manchester-by-the-Sea Police Chief Todd Fitzgerald reported yesterday that two Manchester-by-the-Sea Police members recently tested negative for COVID-19 following a possible exposure to the virus.
+The officers have since been cleared to return to work after their test results came back negative and continue to remain symptom-free.
+The Police Department continues to provide delivery services for residents who are self-quarantined or deemed at-risk.
 Manchester-by-the-Sea residents can call 978-526-1212 to set up deliveries and for all non-emergency matters.

 - Missy Anzivino Yoga has created a YouTube channel to help people can stay healthy and active.
 Join “Yoga and Barre with Missy” on YouTube here.
 Vinyasa Flow and Barre videos are posted a few times a week.